LinkUVerse/rtd/nre/ssfn_guide.md

 #       peer-id: abcdefg2
 ```

-2. State sync fullnodes should have indexing disabled, run with pruning, and push metrics to Mysten's metric proxy
+2. State sync fullnodes should have indexing disabled, run with pruning, and push metrics to LinkU's metric proxy

 This is a simple change, just add the following configs to your fullnode:
 ```